h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 In our final analysis in task 8 we will explore how the above two questions can be answered.
 For now, in the next task, let's answer the following two questions:

-1. What biases exist in my model?
+1. What type of biases exist in my model?
 2. What levels of disparity exist between population groups?

 ### References